asmeurer/prefsync/README.md

 process by logging out and logging back in, or by restarting.
 You can also try using `launchctl`, though this may not work reliably.

+# TODO

+There is currently no easy way to remove a sync.
+The best way is to open Lingon and delete the syncs for the preferences you no longer want to sync.
+Be sure to delete both `binarytoxml` and `xmltobinary`.
+You will need to log out and log back in or restart for changes to take effect.

 # Acknowledgments

 The Lingon program is invaluable when working with launchd (the older, free